top of page

 Trauma

-Trauma Therapy in Houston, Texas
+PhD-Level Trauma Therapy in Houston, TX

 Trauma can live in the body as tension, startle, or shutdown.
 It can show up in thoughts, dreams, and relationships.
 We learn how it began, what keeps it active, and how it shapes your days.